 What sets Oregon apart when it comes to forming businesses?

 We’ve already discussed a bit of Oregon’s taxes, which are a bit higher than some other states.
-But their sales tax is encouraging: it’s the 4th lowest in the country.
+But the state does not charge a traditional sales tax at all.
 So there’s some balance in the tax rates.
 But more importantly, the state ranks really well for their economic climate; Oregon falls in the top ten.
 And when the state economy is good, that spells good news for new businesses.

 What else can online business formation companies do?